kraltendorf/HopBox/Scripts/HopBox_colab/ReadMe_files/Inference_ReadMe.md

 Welcome to **HopBox Inference!** This is a simple, easy to use, Pytorch-Based FCN semantic segmentation model for to detect and extract Hop cone shape and color information from images.

-This model was trained on a dataset of about 15 images of Hop cones, and is capable of detecting and segmenting Hop cones in images with a high degree of accuracy, then uses the segmentation to extract color and shape information.
+This model was trained on a dataset of about 12 images of hop cones, and is capable of detecting and segmenting Hop cones in images with a high degree of accuracy, then uses the segmentation to extract color and shape information.
+The model is too large to feature on GitHub so it needs to be downloaded from Google Drive using the publicly available Google Drive Folder [Publicly Available HopBox Resources](https://drive.google.com/drive/folders/137de5nLf2781ed__zGgdpxRoeVoNl9d4?usp=share_linkhttps://drive.google.com/drive/folders/137de5nLf2781ed__zGgdpxRoeVoNl9d4?usp=share_link)

 For more information on the experimental setup, model architecture, color correction and results, please see the accompanying paper [paper].